 Think, too, about the fact that more Wi-Fi traffic is happening right now than mobile or wired, combined.
 Offloading some of that onto the wired network in the house is a plausible reality.

 Which brings us to the latest round of responses to the age-old question of when the industry might consider a wider upstream.
-Last week, specifically, during a panel of technologists at Light Reading’s annual “Cable Next-Gen Technologies & Strategies” event.
-Answer, extrapolated from the guts of the panel and not expressed directly: 2018-ish.
+Last week, specifically, during a panel of technologists at Light Reading’s annual “Cable Next-Gen Technologies & Strategies” event, the answer extrapolated from the guts of the panel and not expressed directly: 2018-ish.

-“We’re all exploring it,” said Jorge Salinger, VP/Access Architectures for Comcast, to the point of an organized, weekly call amongst involved technologists at several MSOs.
+“We’re all exploring it,” said Jorge Salinger, vice president, access architectures for Comcast, to the point of an organized, weekly call among technologists at several MSOs.

 Here’s where the 2018-ish prediction comes from: DOCSIS 3.1 includes language supporting a “mid-split,” which is tech talk for widening the upstream.

 The silicon for DOCSIS 3.1-based gear is expected this year.
 The cable modems and gateways that use it will follow in 2015.
 Then interops, then trials — which makes 2016 plausible as “the golden year” for widespread DOCSIS 3.1 deployments.